How to Make Milk Kefir and its Health Benefits

 The acidic environment that is formed by these organisms prevents pathogens and/or foreign bacteria from entering.
 This makes milk kefir an easy-to-maintain life partner that can help you balance and maintain your inner health.
 Adding milk to these milk kefir grains will make them begin to grow.
 So, if you take good care of them, the grains only need to be purchased once.

-Next to the acidic environment carbon dioxide is formed.
-This will give your homemade kefir a light fizz, I just love it!
+Next to the acidic environment, carbon dioxide is formed.
+This will give your homemade kefir a light fizz.
+I love it!

 Probiotics for your gut!